zainxyz/thriller/README.md

-# thriller
+# Thriller

-An online movie and game rental service
+An online movie and game rental service.